KateMJ/examiningimmigration/pages/essay-01.md

 I am practicing and seeing how to type onto this website.

-{% include feature/image.html filename="State _of_the_Union1900-1945_trends.png" alt="Trends for the words: Immigration, Immigrants, and deportation - State of the Union 1900-1945" width="50" %}
+{% include feature/image.html filename="State_of_the _Union 1900-1945.png" alt="Trends in State of the Union for the words: Immigration, Immigrant, Deportation" width="50" %}

 I am not very good at all this and it is quite a learning curve for me, so I am happy for the step by step instructions!
 Thank you!!